anishst/anishsebastian.github.io/index.md

 ## CI/CD Tools

-in progress of learning Docker/Jenkins
-Executed automated test suites on multiple platforms using SeleniumGrid and Maven scripts.
+- Executed automated test suites on multiple platforms using SeleniumGrid and Maven scripts.
-Created pom.xml in APACHEMAVEN and run the builds using Continuous Integration tool Jenkins.
+- Created pom.xml in APACHEMAVEN and run the builds using Continuous Integration tool Jenkins.
-Develop, Maintain and support Continuous Integration framework based on Jenkins Expert in implementing automation architecture using Python, PyTest, Java, JUnit, Selenium WebDriver, Jenkins Created Docker files and built different containers needed for testing using Docker file generated images Used Docker Compose YAML files to bring up Selenium Standalone/Grid related containers for running framework test scripts Experience in writing Groovy Scripts for Jenkins pipeline job Used Groovy scripts for CI/CD pipeline builds, and actively involved in the entire Pipeline setups and Jenkins configurations Provide demo to team on CI/CD pipeline and its features Experienced in working with version control systems like GIT and used Source code management client tools like GitBash, GitHub, Git Lab.
+- Develop, Maintain and support Continuous Integration framework based on Jenkins
+- Expert in implementing automation architecture using Python, PyTest, Java, JUnit, Selenium WebDriver, Jenkins
+- Created **Docker files** and built different containers needed for testing using Docker file generated images
+- Used **Docker Compose** YAML files to bring up Selenium Standalone/Grid related containers for running framework test scripts
+- Experience in writing Groovy Scripts for Jenkins pipeline job
+- Used **Groovy scripts** for CI/CD **pipeline builds**, and actively involved in the entire Pipeline setups and Jenkins configurations
+- Provide demo to team on CI/CD pipeline and its features
+- Experienced in working with version control systems like GIT and used Source code management client tools like GitBash, GitHub, Git Lab.

 ## Web Related